 Interest Rate Risk.
-The fair value of the fixed-maturity securities (excluding the held-to-maturity security) in our invested asset portfolio as of December 31, 2017 and 2016 was approximately \$1.9 billion and \$1.8 billion, respectively.
-The primary market risk for this portion of our invested asset portfolio is interest rate risk.
+The fair value of the fixed-maturity securities (excluding the held-to-maturity security) in our invested asset portfolio as of December 31, 2018 and 2017 was \$2.1 billion and \$1.9 billion, respectively.
+One of the primary market risks for this portion of our invested asset portfolio is interest rate risk.
 One means of assessing the exposure of our fixed-maturity securities portfolios to interest rate changes is a duration-based analysis that measures the potential changes in market value resulting from a hypothetical change in interest rates of 100 basis points across all maturities.
 This model is sometimes referred to as a parallel shift in the yield curve.
-Under this model, with all other factors constant and assuming no offsetting change in the value of our liabilities, we estimated that such an increase in interest rates would cause the fair value of our fixed-maturity securities portfolios to decline by approximately \$67.0 million, or approximately 3%, based on our actual securities positions as of December 31, 2017.
-For comparative purposes, the same increase in rates would have caused the fair value of our fixed-maturity securities portfolios to decline by approximately \$64.1 million, or approximately 4%, based on our actual securities positions as of December 31, 2016.
+Under this model, with all other factors constant and assuming no offsetting change in the value of our liabilities, we estimated that such an increase in interest rates would cause the fair value of our fixed-maturity securities portfolios to decline by \$64.0 million, or 3%, based on our actual securities positions as of December 31, 2018.
+For comparative purposes, the same increase in rates would have caused the fair value of our fixed-maturity securities portfolios to decline by\$67.0 million, or 3%, based on our actual securities positions as of December 31, 2017